Yasashari/C4-contest/Venus.md

 # maxLoopsLimit can not be decreased onece it has been set.
-Lets think if maxLoopsLimit is set to 200 , later found that above 190 iterations are going to be DOS then there should be a way to reduced maxLoopsLimit to 190.
-But there is no way to decreased it .
-Only increasing can be possble.
+Lets think if maxLoopsLimit is set to 200 .
+Later found that above 190 iterations are going to be DOS due to future update of binance smart chain or protocol update.
+Then there should be a way to reduced maxLoopsLimit to 190.
+Otherwise eventhough _ensureMaxLoops(uint256 len) function not revert on lets say 195 iterations , but its actually going to be DOS.
+So there should be a way to decreased it .
+Currently Only increasing is possble.

 ## Proof of Concept